Whey protein concentrate is a popular supplement used to increase protein. But where does it come from? And is it actually good for you?

 If you are experiencing negative side effects, you can try switching to a whey protein isolate product or try a different brand.
 If you continue to have negative side effects, try to take your whey protein with a meal.

 Vegans will not be able to take whey protein supplements.
-There are other alternatives that are vegan free that you can use to add protein to your diet.
+Other alternatives are vegan free that you can use to add protein to your diet.

 People with kidney or liver issues should not take supplements with high protein.
 Consult with a professional if you are unsure whether a protein supplement is right for you.